-Miss Alice.
+Miss Alice!
 I gasped and stumbled back a ways.
-Oh, I’d done it now!
+Oh, I’ve done it now!
 I’ve stepped in it alright, I thought to myself on the verge of panic.
 Of all the rooms to break into.
-What would happen to me?
+What would happen to me if my transgression were discovered?
 But even with the light shining directly in her eyes, she sat perfectly still and said nothing.

 She’d not even bothered to leave her ornate little carrier.
 Still ensconced within, covered in that lovely silk sheet.
 The light revealed some hint of her form beneath it, as delicate and whisper thin as I remembered.
 Eventually I worked up the courage to lift the sheet and peer underneath.

 A wooden mannequin.
 Very carefully carved in the convincing shape of a woman, with a porcelain mask for the face.
 Every part was articulated like a doll, with what looked to be steel rods attached to the wrists.
-Like some large puppets I’ve seen.
+Very much like some large puppets I’ve seen, come to think of it.
 The rods protruded up through slots in the floor of the carrier, the next object of scrutiny.

 Finding a panel at the base of the carrier screwed shut, I located a screwdriver from the shelf and unfastened it.
 Inside was a quartet of phonographs, a motorized mechanism for moving the dummy’s arms about via the long metal rods sticking up into the carriage, and a bank of galvanic cells to power it all.